SunGodRamen/QMK-bloodline/README.md

 ### Implementation
  - Read the QMK key coordinates definition and finger assignment from an external source (e.g., a file or user input).
+ - Determine how many layers are necessary for the keymap to include all ascii characters from 32 (space) to 126 (~), considering the fact that a layer key uses one of the keys in the map and that a finger that is used to reach a layer cannot be used to produce a key on that layer
- - Generate μ random keymaps that contain all necessary character-producing keys, utilizing layers where required.
+ - Generate μ random keymaps that contain all necessary character-producing keys, utilizing layers where required and appropriate.
+ - Generate the weighted networks for the characters that each finger is assigned to using euclidean distance of the keys.
+Where a key is on a higher layer than base, the cost of the key is the travel distance of the layer key, plus the travel distance of the key.
  - Analyze the text files using the fitness function to consider the finger assignments, the total travel distance between keys while typing the translated documents, and shift, and layer-switching costs.
  - Implement a genetic algorithm to optimize the keymaps through a specified number of iterations (Γ), performing selection, crossover, and mutation to create new generations of keymaps, ensuring the full ASCII character set is accessible in child keymaps.
  - Across the iterations, store the top N performing keymaps based on their fitness scores and return them as output at the end.